After reading this guide, you will:

 Free for personal and educational use

-Handles HEIC, WEBP, and TIFF among 10+ input formats
+Handles HEIC, WebP, and TIFF among 10+ input formats

 Cons: